 The eBay Alternative for selling Homemade Goods

 If you fit into this “craftsmen” or “maker” niche, this site is perfect for you.
-Etsy has 20.8 million active buyers and 1.4 million active sellers.
-It’s fast becoming one of the biggest names in eCommerce along with Amazon and eBay.
+It only takes 20 cents to get started selling on this markrplace.
+Since 2005, it’s grown to one of the biggest names in eCommerce along with Amazon and eBay.
 If you’re interested in Etsy, you should check out Etsy’s own article, “7 Steps to a Successful Start on Etsy“.

 The International Alternative to eBay

 Rakuten, formerly buy.com, is a great option for the international eBay seller to consider.
 It’s called the “Amazon of Japan” and nearly 90% of Japan’s Internet users are registered on Rakuten.
 Rakuten is ranked among the top 3 eCommerce companies in the world.

 Also, while still known as Buy.com, Internet Retailer announced Rakuten as one of the best retail websites.
 Rakuten may seem a little daunting to start selling on at first, but the process is fairly simple.
 If you want to take the plunge, start your steps here.

 As the son of an IT man, I’m all too familiar with Newegg.
 It’s great for the seller who’s specialty is in new electronics.
 If it has to do with computers, or anything with an electronic pulse, there’s someone looking to buy it on Newegg.